llmorlock/DES-images-/README.md

 # DES-images-
-Intakes a .bmp image and encrypts/decrypts it
+Intakes a .bmp image and encrypts/decrypts it<br>
 OpenCV is required